 IFLA Input for Report on Disinformation

-IFLA has responded to a call for inputs, issued by the United Nations Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, about the human rights impacts of measures against disinformation.
+IFLA responded to a call for inputs about human rights impacts of measures against disinformation, issued by the United Nations Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression.

-These include, of course, the impacts of broadly - or vaguely - defined “fake news” laws on freedom of expression and opinion; or of internet shutdowns that bear a heavy cost on people’s access to information as a driver of development and rights.
+These include, of course, the impacts of broadly- or vaguely-defined “fake news” laws on freedom of expression and opinion; or internet shutdowns that bear a heavy cost on people’s access to information as a driver of development and rights.

-On this basis, IFLA’s submission highlights the potential of media and information literacy interventions to help address the challenges of mis- and dis-information.
-Drawing on the global library field’s experiences, it points to some possible good practices and insights from ongoing work and research in this field – from targeted and tailored outreach initiatives that can help reach those who are not currently in formal education, to scalability and replicability of interventions.
+In light of this, IFLA’s submission highlights the potential of media and information literacy interventions to help address the challenges of mis- and dis-information.
+Drawing on the global library field’s experiences, it points to some possible good practices and insights from the ongoing work and research in this field – from targeted and tailored outreach initiatives that can help reach those who are not currently in formal education, to scalability and replicability of interventions.

 Download the publication: [PDF-ENG]